huangyingting/mcp-learn/README.md

-# MCP Learn - Model Control Protocol Examples
+# MCP Learn - Model Context Protocol Examples

-This repository contains examples of using the Model Control Protocol (MCP).
+This repository contains examples of using the Model Context Protocol (MCP).

 ## Overview